Beautiful Monsters: Befriending Our Feeling World

 Being-with has four key points:

 We can use wise methods — mantra, practice — but not when they function as harsh antidotes.
 Antidotes sometimes carry subtle aggression: “I will fix you.”
 That doesn’t help the feeling world.
-We need patience, kindness, humor.
+We need patience, kindness, and humor.

 Silly smart smile